NinjaBearStudioTech/Documentation/Writerside/topics/combat/ability-system/cbt_attributes.md

 You can use this Json to facilitate the creation the Data Table used to initialize the Combat Attributes.

-The Data Table Row type used to create Attribute Set Data for initialization is provided by the Gameplay Ability System You can create your data table using the `AttributeMetaData` structure.
+The Data Table Row type used to create the Attribute Set Data for initialization, `AttributeMetaData`, is provided by the **Gameplay Ability System**.
+Once your Data Table is created, you can import the following Json to have an initial, complete, set of attribute values.

 <code-block lang="json" src="cbt_attributes.json" collapsible="true" collapsed-title="Combat Attributes"/>